calzonelover/Lightweight-Multi-modal-Encoder-for-Thai/README.md

 The dataset contructed from translating the captions of [MS COCO 2014 dataset](https://huggingface.co/datasets/HuggingFaceM4/COCO) [2] to Thai by using [NMT](https://airesearch.in.th/releases/machine-translation-models/) provided by VISTEC-depa Thailand Artificial Intelligence Research Institute [3].
 The translated of 3 splits (train, validation and test) dataset was published in the [Huggingface](https://huggingface.co/datasets/patomp/thai-mscoco-2014-captions).

+## Benchmark
+For testing the cross-modal retrieval performance in Thai for both query directions: text-find-image and image-find-text.
+The results from  multilingual and dedicated Thai encoder are shown in the following table.

 | Model \ Metrics | text-find-image recall@1  | text-find-image recall@10 | image-find-text recall@1  | image-find-text recall@10  |
 | :---  | --- | --- | --- | --- |
 | **Multilingual Encoder** | |   |   |   |